Rahul21j/Forecasting-using-fbprophet-on-COVID/README.md

 - Taken a covid dataset.
 - Preprocessed it.
-- Done forecasting using fbprophet.
+- Done forecasting using fbprophet for next 30 days.